Neurobiologist, PD Dr. rer. nat.

 Research projects on mechanisms of human colour constancy (real scenes and displays), sensorimotor integration, cue integration in colour vision,

 ageing of the visual system, testing of cone functions after gentherapy, behavioural experiments on visual perception in honeybees.

-Foundation of the Interdisciplinary Consortium Colour preferences, University of Tübingen
+Co-Founder of the Interdisciplinary Consortium Colour preferences, University of Tübingen

 Member of the Werner Reichardt Centre for Integrative Neuroscience University of Tübingen and Max Planck Institutes

 Member of the Bernstein Centre for Computational Neuroscience, University of Tübingen

 Visiting researcher at the Department of Psychology & Center for Neural Sciences, New York University; work on lightness and colour in 3D scenes

 1998 - 2001

 Research associate at the Hong Kong University for Science and Technology (Department for Computer Science) and at the Hong Kong Polytechnic University

 (Department of Optometry and Radiography); work on human-computer interface problems: computer graphics and evaluation of colour therapy for dyslexic children,